 Cole’s marching orders were the start of a fairly miserable time on Merseyside for the England international, who failed to find his form during an injury-hit spell with the Reds.

-Silva arrived into the Premier League having been one of the world’s best defenders over the past decade, though questions were asked as to whether the veteran could handle the rigours of the division in the twilight of his career.
+Silva arrived into the Premier League having been one of the world’s best defenders over the past decade, though questions were asked as to whether the experienced centre-back could handle the rigours of the division in the twilight of his career.

 Those questions grew ever louder following a shambolic showing at The Hawthorns in September 2020, as Chelsea found themselves three goals down to the newly-promoted Baggies at half-time.